avanslaars/react-todo-starter/README.md

 # Project Setup

-These instructions are for running the completed application created in the Egghead.io course [Build Your First Production Quality React App](https://egghead.io/courses/build-your-first-production-quality-react-app)

 ## Get The Code

-From a terminal, clone this repo into the folder of your choosing (in this example, I'm using `egghead-todo`)
+From a terminal, clone this repo into the folder of your choosing

-* `git clone git@github.com:avanslaars/egghead_react_todo_app_course.git egghead-todo`
+* `git clone git@github.com:avanslaars/react-todo-starter.git`

 Then install the project dependencies with npm. **Be sure to `cd` into the project root first**